Sorus: Structure

-Lifecycle significance
+Life cycle significance

 Sori occur on the sporophyte generation, the sporangia within producing haploid meiospores.
 As the sporangia mature, the indusium shrivels so that spore release is unimpeded.
 The sporangia then burst and release the spores.

 As an aid to identification

 The shape, arrangement, and location of the sori are often valuable clues in the identification of fern taxa.
 Sori may be circular or linear.
 They may be arranged in rows, either parallel or oblique to the costa, or randomly.
 Their location may be marginal or set away from the margin on the frond lamina.
 The presence or absence of indusium is also used to identify fern taxa.